pkgems/emeralt/readme.md

 ### Introduction

 Emeralt is the NPM registry with focus on high extensibility, simplicity and clean codebase written fully in TypeScript.
 Highly inspired by Verdaccio.
-Why not Veridaccio?
+Why not Verdaccio?
 The idea is to write it from scratch, avoiding all architectural problems of old codebase. <sup style="color: gray">(To be honest, I just hate Flow)</sup>

 ### Status
 **Alpha**.
 Everything ~~might~~ **will** be changed.